 Water pouring out of rural Utah dam through 60-foot crack, putting nearby town at risk

-SALT LAKE CITY (AP) — Workers hurriedly tried to shore up a rural Utah dam after a 60-foot (18-meter) crack opened and sent water pouring into a creek and endangering the 1,700 residents of a downstream town.
+SALT LAKE CITY (AP) — Workers hurriedly tried to shore up a rural Utah dam after a 60-foot (18-meter) crack sent water pouring into a creek and endangering the 1,800 residents of a downstream town.

-An ice sheet on the reservoir was pushing up against the dam, causing the top to crack and tilt downstream, with water gushing through the opening, Taylor said.
-The ice sheet has now pulled away from the dam and the top of the dam has tilted back, he said.
+An ice sheet on the reservoir had pushed up against the dam, causing the top to crack and tilt downstream, with water gushing through the opening, Taylor explained.
+His staff was able to relieve some of the pressure against the dam by making large cuts across the ice sheet.
+The ice has now pulled away, and the top of the dam has tilted back, he said.

-“We have made cuts across that ice sheet so we can relieve the pressure against the dam,” Taylor said.
+“This can be orderly,” he said.
+“If the notice is that the dam has broken or breached, we have time.
+The estimation is roughly two hours before those floodwaters are really inundating the town.”

-A community meeting was scheduled for Wednesday to update and answer questions from residents in Panguitch, a town of about 1,800 people that is about 10 miles (16 kilometers) downstream from the dam.
-Another tiny town, Circleville, is farther downstream and faces a lower risk.
+Sirens will sound in the event of an evacuation, and officers will go door to door to make sure everyone has cleared the area, Garfield County Sheriff Eric Houston said.
+A nearby chapel and high school will serve as emergency shelters.

-Water is being released at nearly 260 cubic feet (6.5 cubic meters) per second to draw down the reservoir below the crack, and large rocks are being trucked in and placed on the downstream side of the dam to support the wall.
+Water is being released at nearly 260 cubic feet (6.5 cubic meters) per second to draw down the reservoir below the crack.
+Large rocks are being trucked in and placed on the downstream side of the dam to support the wall.
 No rain is forecast until Saturday.

-The dam was built in the late 1800s, but the the top portion that cracked was added to the top of the dam in the 1930s and 1940s.
-There were no previous concerns regarding the dam’s structural integrity, Taylor said.
+The dam was built in the late 1800s, but the top portion that cracked was added to the dam in the 1930s and 1940s.
+There were no previous concerns regarding its structural integrity, and the crack came as a surprise, Taylor said.

-“No one anticipated this,” he said, adding he is encouraged by the progress being made.
+Panguitch Mayor Kim Soper urged residents to steer clear of the creek receiving runoff from the reservoir, warning that the water level is much higher than usual and is a danger to children.

-State officials called it a level 2 breach risk — a designation in the middle of the three-prong scale that means there is potential for dam failure.
+He teared up as he recalled standing in the same gymnasium in 2017 to prepare evacuation plans as a wildfire ravaged southern Utah.

 Peterson reported from Denver.